Stock Analysis on Net

 Economic Spread Ratio Trend

-Relationship between Economic Profit and Invested Capital
+Relationship to Economic Profit and Invested Capital

 Economic Profit Margin